INSIDER TRADES · FORM 4

 Why does every record include a source filing URL?

-So any number you surface can be traced back to the exact SEC Form 4 it came from. meta.source_filing_url opens the filing on sec.gov.
+So any number you surface can be traced back to the exact SEC Form 4 it came from.
+Each record’s filing_url opens that exact filing on sec.gov.
 That audit-grade traceability is the differentiator — most financial-data APIs abstract the source away.

 Start on the free tier.